Timeline of women's sports: 2010s

 2010 – Roz Savage, from England, became the first woman to row solo across the Pacific Ocean.

 2010 – The American Kelly Kulick won the 2010 PBA Tournament of Champions, where she was the first-ever female competitor in the field.
 This also made her the first woman to win any Professional Bowlers Association Tour event that was also open to men.

+2010 - Eri Yoshida became the first female baseball player to play professionally in two countries.

+2010 - On Tuesday, July 27, 2010, Eri Yoshida made her first road start against the Victoria Seals of the independent Golden Baseball League in Victoria, British Columbia, making her the first woman in baseball history to pitch professionally in three different countries.

 2011 – Leena Gade became the first female race engineer to lead a car to win at 24 Hours of Le Mans.

+2011 - Justine Siegal was the first woman to throw batting practice to an MLB team, the Cleveland Indians at spring training.
+She also threw BP to the Oakland Athletics, Tampa Bay Rays, St. Louis Cardinals, Houston Astros, and New York Mets.

 2012 – The 2012 Summer Olympics in London were the first Games in which women competed in all sports in the program, and every participating country included female athletes.
 The U.S. Olympic team had more women than men for the first time — 269 female athletes to 261 men.

+2012 - Women were allowed to competitively box for the first time at the Olympics during the 2012 Summer Olympics, in London, producing the world's first 12 female Olympic medalist boxers.
+Nicola Adams of Great Britain won the world's first Olympic women's boxing gold medal.
+This win also made her the first openly LGBT person to win an Olympic boxing gold medal.
+Claressa Shields became the first American woman to win a boxing gold medal.
+As well, Marlen Esparza became the first American woman to qualify for the Olympics in women's boxing when she qualified for those Olympics.
+She went on to defeat Karlha Magliocco, making her the first American woman winner of an Olympic boxing match, and to win a bronze medal, making her the first American woman winner of any Olympic boxing medal.

 2012 – Felicity Aston, of Britain, became the first person to ski alone across the Antarctic land-mass using only personal muscle power, as well as the first woman to cross the Antarctic land-mass alone.

 2012 – The World Rugby launched the competition now known as the World Rugby Women's Sevens Series, analogous to the men's World Rugby Sevens Series.

+2012 - The first women's basketball game was played on an aircraft carrier.

+2013 - Before the start of the 2013–14 season, the NCAA adopted the 10-second backcourt limit for women's basketball for the first time.
+Prior to this change, NCAA women's basketball was the only level of basketball in the world that did not have a backcourt possession time limit.